-Today, guest writer Mike Everest talks about building big tables.
+Today, guest writer Mike Everest talks about building big terrain for big tables.
+The first part looks at a large beach add-on for the table.

 A few years back I, broadly speaking, threw in the towel with Flames of War and got interested in really silly hats and gunpowder in 28mm.